armyofevilrobots/helenplatt.ca/content/art/electricblue.md

 weight: 40
 ---

 Painting created with Golden acrylic paints including metallics, on exhibition deep panel.
-Coated with high gloss epoxy with uv protection.
+Coated with high gloss epoxy.
 Price does not include tax or shipping.